functionhaus/conn_artist/README.md

 that you believe would be beneficial in such a library.

-All of the functions in this library are currently located in the top-level ConnArtist module but I could see this changing as it grows in scope and requires more rigorous organization.
+All of the functions in this library are currently located in the top-level ConnArtist module but this could change as it grows in scope and requires more rigorous organization.

 At the moment this library includes only Plug and Jason as dependencies.
 The